satellitecomponent/Neurite/README.md

 - Saving

 Saving is still being improved.
+There are ways to save your text mappings; however, other conetnt currently has to be reinserted.

-Currently, text windows and the connections between windows can be saved by pressing save, then triple clicking the text box below the save button and copying its entire content.
+Text windows and the connections between windows can be saved by pressing save, then triple clicking the text box below the save button and copying its entire content.
-That copied text can then be saved in a text file.
+That copied text can then be saved in a text file and repasted in to Dendrite!

 To reload the text windows and their connections...
 ...take the text you got from the save button and paste it back into the textbox, making sure to replace any text that was already there.